sindresorhus/gulp-ruby-sass/readme.md

 gulp.task('default', function () {
 	return gulp.src('src/scss/app.scss')
 		.pipe(sass({sourcemap: true, sourcemapPath: '../scss'}))
+		.on('error', function (err) { console.log(err.message); })
 		.pipe(gulp.dest('dist/css'));
 });
 ```

 Add the files you want to compile to `gulp.src()`.

+Handle Sass errors with an `on('error', cb)` listener or a plugin like [plumber](https://github.com/floatdrop/gulp-plumber). gulp-ruby-sass throws errors like a gulp plugin, but also passes the erroring Sass files through the stream if you prefer to see the errors in your browser.

 Use [gulp-watch](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob--opts-tasks-or-gulpwatchglob--opts-cb) to automatically recompile your files when you edit them.